The Waltz Queen (Patti Page 1957 album)

+The Waltz Queen is an LP album by Patti Page.
+The album was originally issued in October 1957 as a vinyl LP.

 It was reissued by Universal Records in 2007 in compact disc form under catalog number 9349.
 It should not be confused with an album of the same name released by Mercury's Wing Records subsidiary in 1960 under catalog numbers MGW-12121 and SRW-16121, with all different songs.

 The original mono of The Waltz Queen was issued under the title Waltzes Bring Memories with a different cover as MG-20049.
 It didn't sell so the new title and cover were created but the same catalog number used.
 The mono version in its original release included one image of the artist on the cover; in its reissue it featured two images of the artist, the same as the stereo version.

 Billboard reviewed the album on March 17, 1958, saying: “Exceptionally strong packaging.
 The gal has never been better than in this creamy, nostalgic selection of three-beater favorites like “What’ll I Do,” “Till We Meet Again,” “The Boy Next Door”,” etc. Excellent backings by Vic Schoen and ork.
 Several bands here are worthy of singles exposure and the entire set should set a brisk pace at the counter.”